 In Python releases before 3.4, programmers used various other Python capabilities to implement the functionality of enumerations, each with its own set of vulnerabilities.
 New programs should use the provided functionality of enum as it is a more complete implementation.
 Programs created before Python 3.4 can consider updating their relevant code to use the enum module.
 For example, sets of strings can be used to simulate enumerations:

-colors = {'red', 'green', 'blue'}
+colors = ['red', 'green', 'blue']

 if ‘red’ in colors: